 While not impoverished, one can understand why she may feel she is, since she's best friends with a hotel heiress, one who constantly remarks how poor she is, at that.

 The main family in Malcolm in the Middle.
 There are several episodes throughout the show that emphasize how much they are struggling to make money and support their four dysfunctional children.
 The fifth and oldest goes through this as well, but subverted in that he constantly travels around trying to make ends meet.
-Justified as neither Hal or Lois earn very much (he's an average blue-collar office worker, and she works in convenience store) and providing for 4 (then 5) children and sending Francis to military school costs a lot.
+Justified as neither Hal or Lois earn very much (he's an average blue-collar office worker, and she works in a convenience store) and providing for 4 (then 5) children and sending Francis to military school costs a lot.

 The parents frequently engaged in actively destructive behavior that kept them in poverty.
 The father admitted as they sabotaged Malcolm's attempts to get away to a school in Europe that the financial benefit of his being gone didn't matter to them as much as keeping him around to fix the problems that their own self-destructive behavior caused.

 Jim Rockford of The Rockford Files fits the stereotype of the perpetually broke Private Detective.
 While he does have many successful cases, the various methods that his clients use to avoid paying him is one of the show's Running Gags.